-Oh, thou eternal Homer!
+O, thou eternal Homer!
 I have now

 To paint a siege, wherein more men were slain,

 With deadlier engines and a speedier blow,

 Than in thy Greek gazette of that campaign;

 And yet, like all men else, I must allow,

 To vie with thee would be about as vain

-As for a brook to cope with Ocean's flood,-
+As for a brook to cope with ocean's flood;

-But still we moderns equal you in blood:
+But still we moderns equal you in blood;

-[HW]

 If not in poetry, at least in fact;

-And fact is Truth, the grand desideratum!
+And fact is truth, the grand desideratum!

 Of which, howe'er the Muse describes each act,

 There should be ne'ertheless a slight substratum.

-But now the town is going to be attacked;
+But now the town is going to be attack'd;

 Great deeds are doing-how shall I relate 'em?

-Souls of immortal Generals!
+Souls of immortal generals!
 Phoebus watches

 To colour up his rays from your despatches.